Flight Examiner Ratings - FE(H), TRE(H)

 This rating puts you near the top of the ladder throughout the helicopter industry, commands respect and opens up opportunities in your flying career.

 To initially become an examiner, you must:

-Not have been subject to any sanctions on their licence or ratings during the last 3 years
+Not have been subject to any sanctions on your licence or ratings during the last 3 years.

 Helicopter Services then offer examiner standardisation courses which include:

 You will also conduct at least two full proficiency checks or skills tests for the type of examining you are seeking the privileges for.

 You will then be required to demonstrate your competence as an examiner to either a CAA examiner or a Senior Examiner specifically authorised by the CAA.

 We also offer Flight Examiner Refresher Seminars.